s341507/data2410-portfolio2/docs/rapport.md

 <!-- figure 14 -->
 ![Showing trigger uptime creation dialog](assets/making-trigger-uptime240.png)

-We created a trigger that triggers when disk I/O is higher than 20% average for five minutes:
+We created a trigger that triggers when disk I/O is higher than 20% average for five minutes, as shown in Figure 15:

 ```bash
 avg(/zabbix_server_agent_vm3/system.cpu.util[,iowait],5m)>20